Adobe-Marketing-Cloud/aep-sdks-documentation/beta/iam/guides/validate-messages-in-griffon.md

 * Make sure that messages have been published in the AJO Campaigns UI for your app surface
 * Make sure that the bundle identifier (iOS) or package name (Android) matches the value used for your app surface
-* Make sure you are using the same environment and sandbox in AJO as are being used in the app (datastream)
+* Make sure that the **environment** and **sandbox** being used in AJO matches those being used to configure the app
-* Make sure that your Adobe organization is provisioned for Offers on Edge
+* Make sure that your Adobe organization is provisioned for Offers on Edge (this may require contacting your account manager)

 ### Q: Why don't I see any messages in my `AEP Response Event Handle` event?